 Choosing between various forms of insurance can be challenging, but there are several characteristics of whole life that make it more tailored for certain types of people.

-Whole life insurance is expensive even when you sign a policy when you’re young, but it fits well if you’re both financially secure and have developed a preferred approach to grow wealth.
+Whole life insurance is expensive than term policy even when you sign a policy when you’re young, but it fits well if you’re both financially secure and have developed a preferred approach to grow wealth.